Konstantin-Kleinikov/ERP_model_01/README.md

 * to generate a new sequence number for any object within the numbering prefix
 * to set a generic attributes for any child object

-Base module com/*ERP_Master_Data.py* is used for:
+Base module [ERP_Master_Data.py](https://github.com/Konstantin-Kleinikov/ERP_model_01/blob/master/com/ERP_Master_Data.py) is used for:
-* getting the currency rate that is effective at document date of an object.
+* getting the currency rate that is effective at the document date of an object.

 ### Sales (sls)
 ...